Post-traumatic stress disorder: Nightmares

-In 2020, the United States Food and Drug Administration granted marketing approval for an Apple Watch app call NightWare.
-The app aims to improve sleep for people suffering from PTSD-related nightmares, by vibrating when it detects a nightmare in progress based on monitoring heart rate and body movement.
+In 2020, the United States Food and Drug Administration granted marketing approval for an Apple Watch app called NightWare.
+The app aims to improve sleep for people suffering from PTSD-related nightmares by vibrating when it detects a nightmare in progress based on monitoring heart rate and body movement.

 Epidemiology

 There is debate over the rates of PTSD found in populations, but, despite changes in diagnosis and the criteria used to define PTSD between 1997 and 2013, epidemiological rates have not changed significantly.
 Most of the current reliable data regarding the epidemiology of PTSD is based on DSM-IV criteria, as the DSM-5 was not introduced until 2013.

 The United Nations' World Health Organization publishes estimates of PTSD impact for each of its member states; the latest data available are for 2004.
 Considering only the 25 most populated countries ranked by overall age-standardized Disability-Adjusted Life Year (DALY) rate, the top half of the ranked list is dominated by Asian/Pacific countries, the US, and Egypt.
 Ranking the countries by the male-only or female-only rates produces much the same result, but with less meaningfulness, as the score range in the single-sex rankings is much-reduced (4 for women, 3 for men, as compared with 14 for the overall score range), suggesting that the differences between female and male rates, within each country, is what drives the distinctions between the countries.

-As of 2017, the cross-national lifetime prevalence of PTSD was 3.9%, based on a survey were 5.6% had been exposed to trauma.
-The primary factor impacting treatment-seeking behavior, which can help to mitigate PTSD development after trauma was income, while being younger, female, and having less social status (less education, lower individual income, and being unemployed) were all factors associated with less treatment-seeking behaviour.
+As of 2017, the cross-national lifetime prevalence of PTSD was 3.9%, based on a survey where 5.6% had been exposed to trauma.
+The primary factor impacting treatment-seeking behavior, which can help to mitigate PTSD development after trauma was income, while being younger, female, and having less social status (less education, lower individual income, and being unemployed) were all factors associated with less treatment-seeking behavior.

 United States

+PTSD affects about 5% of the US adult population each year.

 The National Comorbidity Survey Replication has estimated that the lifetime prevalence of PTSD among adult Americans is 6.8%, with women (9.7%) more than twice as likely as men (3.6%) to have PTSD at some point in their lives.
 More than 60% of men and more than 60% of women experience at least one traumatic event in their life.
 The most frequently reported traumatic events by men are rape, combat, and childhood neglect or physical abuse.
-Women most frequently report instances of rape, sexual molestation, physical attack, being threatened with a weapon and childhood physical abuse.
+Women most frequently report instances of rape, sexual molestation, physical attack, being threatened with a weapon, and childhood physical abuse.
 88% of men and 79% of women with lifetime PTSD have at least one comorbid psychiatric disorder.
 Major depressive disorder, 48% of men and 49% of women, and lifetime alcohol use disorder or dependence, 51.9% of men and 27.9% of women, are the most common comorbid disorders.